brayandavid60/app-courses/README.md

 ## CORS Error

-I recommend using **Moesif Orign & CORS Changer**(https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc), it helps solve the CORS problem; In addition, it is necessary to view the content of the application.
+I recommend using **[Moesif Orign & CORS Changer](https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc)**, it helps solve the CORS problem; In addition, it is necessary to view the content of the application.